 As always, the big annual New Year’s Eve fireworks display is a ticketed event.
-So if you want an up close and personal spot on the Victoria Embankment, then you’ll have to book in advance at £10.00 a pop.
+If you want an up close and personal spot on the Victoria Embankment then you’ll have to book in advance at £20.00 a pop.

 Watching the New Year’s Eve Fireworks on TV

-First published July 2017, updated Nov 2019To prevent the spread of COVID-19, many events have been canceled.
+First published July 2017, updated Nov 2023Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.